 What you are really doing when determining your properties value is determining your homes fair market value.
 Fair market value (FMV) is an estimate of the market value of a property, based on what a knowledgeable, willing, and unpressured buyer would probably pay to a knowledgeable, willing, and unpressured seller in the market, as determined by Wikipedia.

-Since most home buyers finance their purchase, the banks use a certified appraiser to makes sure the property value aligns with the purchase price.
-Because an appraisal is the final determination of value a real estate agent will mirror what an appraiser does to determine your homes value.
+Since most home buyers finance their purchase, the banks use a certified appraiser to make sure the property value aligns with the purchase price.
+Because an appraisal is the final determination of value a real estate agent will mirror what an appraiser does to determine your home’s value.

-At the end of the day your homes value is determined by historical data combined with a little bit of intuitiveness on the agent or appraisers part.
+At the end of the day, the value of your home is determined by historical data combined with a little bit of intuitiveness on the agent’s or appraiser’s part.
 Remember that fair market value is a range.
-In most cases it is not an exact number.
+In most cases, it is not an exact number.
 It is perfectly acceptable for two appraisals of the same property to have a spread of 5% or more.

 What Is Most Important When Determining the Value of My Home